 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation, within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
 If students do not submit these documents on time (no later than Dec.
-10, 2021), they are responsible for any costs incurred such as service charges and other penalties.
+12, 2022), they are responsible for any costs incurred such as service charges and other penalties.
 Below is a list of required information and documentation.
+Other documentation may be required at the discretion of the Financial Aid Office.